 Can VidNotes handle a 2-hour podcast episode?

 Yes.
-VidNotes handles long-form content including extended podcast episodes.
-The AI summary is particularly valuable for longer episodes, providing a concise overview that saves significant review time.
+VidNotes handles long-form content including extended episodes.
+The AI summary is especially valuable for longer episodes since it gives you a concise overview that saves a lot of review time.

 Does VidNotes work with audio-only podcast files?

-VidNotes is designed for video transcription but also works with video files that contain audio (which includes most podcast recordings).
-For audio-only files, the web app at app.vidnotes.app provides the most flexible import options.
+VidNotes is built around video transcription but also works with video files that contain audio (which covers most podcast recordings).
+For audio-only files, the web app at app.vidnotes.app gives you the most flexible import options.

 Can I transcribe my podcast directly from YouTube?

 Yes.
-If you publish your podcast on YouTube, you can use the VidNotes Chrome extension or paste the YouTube URL into the web app to transcribe episodes directly.
-This is also useful for transcribing other podcasts for research and competitive analysis.
+If you publish on YouTube, use the VidNotes Chrome extension or paste the YouTube URL into the web app to transcribe episodes directly.
+Also useful for transcribing other podcasts for research and competitive analysis.